Learn about regenerative farming and ceramics in Aiguafreda, Spain

 Description

 We live in a historic masia in the Montseny Natural Park, about an hour from Barcelona by car or train.
-We live in a beautiful oak and pine forest, 800 m above sea level, between the towns of El Brull and Aiguafreda.
+The property is located in a beautiful oak and pine forest, 800 m above sea level, between the towns of El Brull and Aiguafreda.

 If living close to nature is your thing, feel like lending a hand with day-to-day homestead tasks, shaping natural spaces with your own hands, and being part of an informal, creative environment and community, this could be your place!